Microchip-MPLAB-Harmony/core_apps_pic32mm/apps/driver/spi/async/spi_multi_instance/readme.md

 ### Setting up [PIC32MM USB Curiosity board](https://www.microchip.com/DevelopmentTools/ProductDetails/DM320107)

-- Connect mini USB cable to the 'USB1' connector on the board to the computer
+- Connect micro USB cable to the 'USB1' connector on the board to the computer
 - Install two [EEPROM 4 Click](https://www.mikroe.com/eeprom-4-click) boards on to the two mikroBUS sockets(J4 & J12) of [PIC32MM USB Curiosity board](https://www.microchip.com/DevelopmentTools/ProductDetails/DM320107)
 - **Note:** Ensure that the series resistors on the mikroBUS headers are of value 0 Ohms

 ## Running the Application

 1. Build and program the application using its IDE
 2. The LED is turned ON when the data read from the EEPROMs matches with the data written to the EEPROMs

 Refer to the following table for LED name: